Graph Optimization Foundation Model: Tokenizing Graph via A Language-Model Paradigm: Data Processing and Visualization

-To ground our evaluation on reproducible yet realistic scenarios, we adopt one controlled simulation graph and two real-world road networks.
+\paragraph{Datasets.} Our evaluation uses one controlled synthetic graph and three real-world road networks to balance exact reproducibility with operational realism.
+Across all datasets, we model the environment as a sparse undirected primal graph $G=(V,E,w)$, where nodes represent road intersections or endpoints, edges represent valid road segments, and weights encode travel cost.
+For the real networks, each node retains its original WGS84 geographic coordinates for plotting and spatial sanity checks.
+Throughout, optimization costs are computed from edge lengths on the road network and therefore follow the graph-induced shortest-path metric rather than Euclidean distance.

-\textbf{Simulation graph ($N{=}20$).} To emulate traffic properties while ensuring reproducibility, we construct a fixed sparse backbone of $20$ nodes with several cross links.
-Edge weights are sampled once with a fixed random seed ($s{=}42$): ``arterial'' roads from a uniform distribution $U(1.0,3.0)$ to model lower travel costs, and cross connections from $U(3.5,7.0)$ to represent less preferred detours.
-The topology is fixed, with only minor coordinate jitter for visualization, making the instance traffic-informed and exactly reproducible.
+\textbf{(1) Synthetic simulation graph ($N{=}20$).} We construct a fixed sparse graph with $20$ nodes and $34$ edges (density $0.1789$, average degree $3.40$) to provide a controlled testbed in which topology and sparsity are exactly reproducible.
+To mimic heterogeneous traffic conditions, edge weights are sampled once under a fixed random seed ($s{=}42$): low-cost ``arterial'' edges are drawn from $U(1.0,3.0)$, whereas less preferred cross links are drawn from $U(3.5,7.0)$.
+The graph structure is held fixed, and node coordinates are used only for visualization.

-\textbf{Chengdu--Longquanyi ($N{=}132$).} We extract the road network of Longquanyi District, Chengdu, as a self-collected dataset.
-The graph is preprocessed into an undirected primal form, and retains geographic coordinates for each node.
+\textbf{(2) Chengdu--Longquanyi ($N{=}132$).} This self-collected dataset is a real road network from Longquanyi District, Chengdu, China.
+After preprocessing into an undirected primal graph, the instance contains $132$ nodes and $222$ edges (density $0.0257$, average degree $3.36$).
+Edge weights are obtained from original road-segment lengths in the source map data and converted from meters to kilometers for consistency with the other datasets.
+The resulting graph preserves realistic urban sparsity and nonuniform local connectivity.

-\textbf{Berkeley ($N{=}893$).} The Berkeley network is obtained from OpenStreetMap using \texttt{OSMnx}~v2.0+ with \texttt{network\_type=drive}, which filters for drivable roads.
-We clip a radius of $1300\,\mathrm{m}$ centered on the landmark ``Downtown Berkeley BART,'' yielding a sparse, connected graph with $893$ nodes.
-Node IDs are remapped to $0,\dots,N{-}1$, and edge weights are computed as geometric distances (meters divided by $1000$).
-All parameters (OSMnx version, query strings, radius, preprocessing) are fixed in our scripts to guarantee reproducibility.
-Raw OSM MultiDiGraphs are simplified into undirected simple graphs: we remove self-loops and duplicate edges, retain the largest connected component, and remap node IDs to $0..(N{-}1)$ for efficient embedding.
-Edge weights are set to geometric lengths (meters) converted to kilometers, i.e., \texttt{length\_km = length\_m/1000}.
-Each node stores its GPS coordinates $(\text{lon}, \text{lat})$ for visualization and for computing path lengths consistent with our evaluation objective (km).
+\textbf{(3) Berkeley ($N{=}893$).} We extract the Berkeley network from OpenStreetMap using \texttt{OSMnx}~v2.0+ with \texttt{network\_type=drive}.
+Specifically, we clip a $1.3$ km radius around the landmark ``Downtown Berkeley BART'' and retain only drivable streets.
+The raw OSM MultiDiGraph is then simplified into an undirected simple graph by removing self-loops, consolidating parallel edges by keeping the minimum length, preserving the largest connected component, and relabeling nodes to $\{0,\dots,N{-}1\}$.
+The final graph has $893$ nodes and $1{,}413$ edges (density $0.0035$, average degree $3.16$).
+Edge weights are road-segment geometric lengths reported in kilometers, and node coordinates $(\text{lon},\text{lat})$ are stored for visualization.